 - help develop social and emotional skills

-- challenges the Pilgrims faced
+- struggles or challenges the inventor faced

 - work with a small group (4-5 students) with similar reading levels.

-Bloom’s Taxonomy is a set of leveled models used to classify learning targets by complexity and specificity.
-There are six levels of Bloom’s Taxonomy.
+Bloom’s taxonomy is a set of leveled models used to classify learning targets by complexity and specificity.
+There are six levels of Bloom’s taxonomy.
 They are listed in order from the lowest cognitive levels to the highest:

-- Knowledge/Remember– recalling facts and basic concepts
+- Remember – recall facts and basic concepts

-- Comprehension/Understand– explain ideas and concepts
+- Understand – explain ideas and concepts

-- Application– use information in new situations
+- Apply – use information in new situations

-- Analysis– draw connections among ideas
+- Analyze – draw connections among ideas

-- Synthesis/Evaluate– justify or defend a stance/decision
+- Evaluate – justify or defend a stance/decision

-- Create– produce new or original work
+- Create – produce new or original work